What to Bring

 Registering your vehicle

-All vehicles on Landmark College property, including motorcycles, ATVs, and snowmobiles, must be registered with Campus Security within 24 hours of the vehicle’s arrival on campus.
-Security will have a table at New Student Registration where you can complete this step.
-Otherwise, just stop by the Security Office on the ground floor of Davis or contact them at 802-387-6899 (from an off-campus phone) or 6899 (from a campus phone) to set up a time.
+All vehicles on Landmark College property, including motorcycles, ATVs, and snowmobiles, must be registered with Campus Safety within 24 hours of the vehicle’s arrival on campus.
+Campus Safety will have a table at New Student Registration where you can complete this step.
+Otherwise, stop by the Campus Safety Office on the ground floor of Davis or contact them at 802-387-6899 (from an off-campus phone) or 6899 (from a campus phone) to set up a time.
 You will need:

 • Valid registration